mackfey/mutation/README.md

 (i.e., unmutated) program:
 `./show_mutant.sh 1`

-The output is a unified diff that indicates what line the mutation changed:
+The output is a unified diff that indicates what line the mutation changed.
+The line starting with `-` shows the removed line (original program), and the line starting with `+` shows the line that replaced it (mutant).
+A line starting with ` ` is the same in both files.

+Here is output of `./show_mutant.sh 1`:

 ```
 diff --git a/src/triangle/Triangle.java b/.mutated/mutants/1/triangle/Triangle.java
 index f31c52d..3b3899e 100644